 As John Milton put it in Paradise Lost: “The mind is its own place, and in itself can make a heaven of hell and a hell of heaven.”

 And let me be equally clear.
-Like 95% of the world’s population, I’m not naturally gifted as a ‘positive’ person – just ask my wife!
-But people perceive me upbeat and full of energy.
+Like c.95% of the world’s population, I’m not naturally gifted as a ‘positive’ person – just ask my wife!
+But people perceive me as upbeat and full of energy.
 That’s not a natural aptitude – I have to work at it.
 You see I believe you can train your mind to notice the potential positives in a specific situation – as well as acknowledge the challenges – and then take a more balanced view.

 So how have I come to this conclusion?
 After all I’m not trained in psychiatry or the related fields.

-Many years ago I spoke at a conference in Sweden and weeks later was contacted by the PA to one of the delegates asking me to speak at an Oncology Conference.
+Many years ago, I spoke at a conference in Sweden and weeks later was contacted by the PA to one of the participants, asking me to speak at an Oncology Conference.
 Well, I’m not an oncologist either, I’m a professional and passionate communicator, so I asked what topic he wanted me to speak on.
 After much to and fro, through his PA, we agreed he didn’t know either, but he did know he wanted an ‘injection’ of my positivity at his conference.

 My research has seen me inspired by the work of Martin Seligman and others involved in the Positive Psychology movement.
 I’ve found Seligman’s seminal book Authentic Happiness very helpful – and not a tree being hugged in sight!
 And ‘Flow’ by Michaly Csikszentmihalyi is a great follow on read.

-So what is the point of taking a positive view?
+So, what is the point of taking a positive view?
 Well, as we discuss in a workshop we run on this topic, the point is that ‘positive’ people seem to be more attractive to be around, they seem to have more choices in life, they seem to have more control, and perhaps most tellingly of all they seem to be more successful.